 c.
 Transportation and Application of Plaster to the Surfaces

 Thus prepared plaster is transported to the desired place and is applied to the surface manually or by using plastering pumps.

 a.
 It is quite plastic and workable as compared to cement plaster.

 b.
 Although it gains strength very slowly but gains continuous strength over long periods.

 c.
-It is less compact and is prone to less cracks.
+It is less compact and is prone to fewer cracks.

 d.
 It doesn’t dissolve in water like clay.

 a.
 On drying of this plaster; the PH value drops to about 8.6.